This file can be included to 64bit programs written in Euro Assembler.

 ANSI or WIDE functionality is selected by the current

-boolean option.
+EUROASM UNICODE= boolean option.
 Its value is available in system variable

 Similar macros with identical names for different program width are defined in string16.htm and string32.htm.